Raelene Boyle: Sporting career

 After strong performances in the 1968 Australian Championships and Olympic trials, Boyle was selected to represent Australia at the 1968 Summer Olympics in Mexico City, at the age of 16.
 At 17, she won a silver medal in the 200-metre sprint and placed 4th in the 100 metres.
 Setting world junior records in both distances, of 22.73 and 11.20 seconds.
 The 200-metre record lasted 12 years before being broken; the 100-metre 8 years.
+The 100-metre time stood as an Australian junior record for five and half decades until it was broken in 2025 by Leah O'Brien in Perth.
+Boyle and O'Brien met after the race and Boyle congratulated her for breaking her 57 year-old record.

 Boyle competed in the 1970 British Commonwealth Games in Edinburgh, where she contributed to Australia's number one position on the medal tally with three gold medals, in the 100 and 200-metre sprints and the 4 × 100-metre relay.

 At the 1972 Olympics in Munich, Boyle collected two more silver medals, in the 100-metre and 200-metre sprints.
 In both races, she came second to East German Renate Stecher.

 In 1974, at the Christchurch British Commonwealth Games, Boyle duplicated her results at the Edinburgh Games, winning three more gold medals in the same three events.
 Breaking the games record in both the 100 metres 11.27 and 200 metres with a 22.50 clocking.
+Later that year in July, Boyle won both the 100 and 200 metres British WAAA Championships titles at the 1974 WAAA Championships.